 How soon after sex can I get tested?

-Each STI has a different testing window where most tests are accurate:
+Each STI has a different testing window.
+Tests are more accurate after the window ends:

 |Hepatitis A and B||4 weeks|